 William Sage, MD, JD recently wrote an editorial in JAMA that malpractice claims are not currently causing disruption of the healthcare system, and the number of claims and average payout for claims is lower today than 10 years ago.
 Paid claims declined from 18.6 to 9.9 claims per thousand physician, and median payments declined from $218,400 to $195,000.
-However, statistics show that the number and frequency of medical errors has increased over the same period, with up to 400,000 negligent deaths a year from malpractice not including severely injured patients.
-The article goes on to discuss the need to compensate injured patients, the use of dispute resolution methods, the Medicare and Medicaid liens that impact settlement costs and the time delay in resolving claims.
-The article goes on to comment negatively on the significant contingency fee compensation that plaintiff attorneys receive when representing injured patients.
+However, statistics show that the number and frequency of medical errors has increased over the same period, with up to 400,000 negligent deaths a year from malpractice not including severely hurt patients.
+The article goes on to discuss the need to compensate hurt patients, the use of dispute resolution methods, the Medicare and Medicaid liens that impact settlement costs and the time delay in resolving claims.
+The article goes on to comment negatively on the significant contingency fee compensation that plaintiff attorneys receive when representing hurt patients.

 However, the article fails to address the high cost of proving both liability and causation in a malpractice case.
 On average, a malpractice claim costs between $50,000 and $100,000 for the medical records, the expert reviews, the expert reports, the expert depositions and expert trial appearance.
 No physician, hospital, defense attorney or insurance carrier will pay a claim unless the medical basis for an error is established.
 This requires medical specialty experts to look at records at hourly rates upwards of $500 per hour in order to just determine if there is a probable claim.
 Cases that undergo just a preliminary review and result in a negative review still cost between $2,000 to $5,000 – that money that is not recovered by the attorney or the client (depending on who pays).
 Cases that go forward then require significant funding for the medical expert testimony, which may include multiple medical specialty areas on liability, additional medical specialties on causation of harm that was avoidable, and life care and economic loss experts.